Artist Statement

 Artist Bio

-Along with my weaving I teach and lecture about tapestry and have published writings on the subject.
-I have lectured, curated exhibits and written for textile publications.
-She has exhibited extensively nationally and internationally in solo and group shows, winning awards from as far as Serbia and the UK.
 I studied costume and textile conservation in The Fashion Institute of Technology Graduate Program and attended the New York School for Interior Design.
-I was the head of the Costume and Textile Department at the Pascack Historical Museum in New Jersey for 10 years where I was able to indulge in my other passion, historical costume and textiles.
+For several years I was the head of the Costume and Textile Department at the Pascack Historical Museum in New Jersey where I was able to indulge in my other passion, historical costume and textiles.
+Since moving to Maine in 2012 I have focused my attention on my tapestry work.